ludovicocera/PyTesselate/README.md

 # PyTesselate
-A simple Python script to create a rough downsampled image from an original
+A simple Python script to create a rough downsampled image from an original.

+Works best with portraits!